Is the Rezum procedure approved by the FDA?

 How does the Rezum procedure work?

 During the Rezum procedure, a thin tube called a transurethral catheter is inserted through the urethra and into the prostate.
 The catheter is then used to deliver steam to the prostate tissue.
-The steam is generated by heating water in a small container that is connected to the catheter.
-The heat causes the prostate tissue to shrink, which reduces the size of the prostate and improves urinary flow.
+The steam is generated by heating water in a small container connected to the catheter.
+The heat causes the prostate tissue to shrink, reducing the size of the prostate and improving urinary flow.

 The Rezum procedure has been shown to be effective in reducing symptoms of BPH and improving urinary flow.
-The procedure has a lower risk of complications compared to other BPH treatments such as TURP.
+It has a lower risk of complications compared to other BPH treatments, such as TURP.
 However, as with any medical procedure, there may be potential risks and side effects, so it is important to discuss the benefits and risks with a urologist before deciding whether to undergo the Rezum procedure.

 REZUM Procedure has a lot of benefits: